jamessaget/rh-test/README.md

 ## Extras

-If I had more time it would be nice to handle translations, logging, sanitizing user input
+If I had more time it would be nice to handle translations, logging, more edge cases, sanitizing user input

 ## Design considerations